 OH 10 EB leaves the freeway for its original surface alignment on Lorain Rd., but not before I-480 comes in from I-80 and begins.
 Thus traffic that just left I-80 suddenly has a chance to get back on the toll road (since OH 10 traffic has to get there somehow), and may be left scratching its collective, figurative head.
 The one-mile guide sign predates the freewayization of OH 10, which means that all traffic just came from I-80, and thus no need for trailblazing.
-Photos courtesy Doug Kerr, and the Exit 3 advance is on the same gantry as the Exit 2 photo after it.
+First photo courtesy Doug Kerr, and the Exit 3 advance is on the same gantry as the Exit 2 photo after it.

-EB courtesy John Krakoff up to the Exit 20 ramp, where the last photo was taken by Bill Donovan.
+Courtesy John Krakoff (except the windmill) up to the Exit 20 ramp, where the last photo was taken by Bill Donovan.

 The last photo is on Transportation Blvd./98th St. NB above the exit and all are courtesy John Krakoff.
 Notice that the button copy is not continuous around the 3-digit shield, as if the signmaker had never done one before.

 Ohio has problems with the concept of EXIT ONLY.
 Advance warning (like ¾ MILE) does not belong inside the yellow banner.
 And while the arrow should certainly be centered over the lane, the rest of the sign really ought to be centered over the arrow.
 Of the four Exit 25 photos, the middle two (2nd and 3rd from last) are courtesy John Krakoff, as is the first sign in this run, and the rest are courtesy Doug Kerr.
 Click on the last photo for a closeup of the left side from John.